Should You Refinance Parent PLUS Loans?October 25, 2019

 While some parents may be eager to help foot the bill for their child’s education, you should always explore private student loans, since Parent PLUS Loans come with origination fees while private student loans typically do not.
 You should also compare the interest rates on the Parent PLUS loans to rates offered by private student loan companies such as ELFI1.

 When evaluating the costs of Parent PLUS loans vs private student loans, you should compare the annualized percentage rate, or APR, which includes both interest and origination fees.
 In addition, private lenders offer the ability to have your child/dependent be a co-signer on the loan whereas the Parent PLUS loan does not.

 Options for Refinancing Parent PLUS Loans

-Even though Parent PLUS Loans are originated through the U.S. Department of Education, you can refinance them through a private lender.
+Although Parent PLUS Loans originate through the U.S. Department of Education, they can only be refinanced through private lenders.
 Refinancing your Parent PLUS Loans with ELFI1 could mean:

 - Lower Interest Rates

 - Different Interest Types (Variable1 vs Fixed)